 Tax will become payable on the surplus when the asset is sold and so the temporary difference is taxable.
 Since the revaluation surplus has been recognised within equity, to comply with matching, the tax charge on the surplus is also charged to equity.
 Suppose that in Example 1, the asset is revalued to $2,500 at the end of year 2, as shown in Table 5.

 However, the increase in relation to the revaluation surplus of 25% x $1,500 = $375 will be charged to the revaluation reserve and reported within other comprehensive income.
-The remaining increase of $25 will be charged to the Income Statement as before.
+The remaining increase of $25 will be charged to the Statement of Profit or Loss as before.

 The overall double entry is:

 It is important to appreciate that deferred tax can arise in respect of many different types of asset or liability and not just non-current assets as discussed above.
-Therefore, for Paper P2 it is more important that students understand the principles behind deferred tax so that they can be applied to any given situation.
+Therefore, for SBR it is more important that candidates understand the principles behind deferred tax so that they can be applied to any given situation.
 Some of the situations that may be seen are discussed below.
 In all of the following situations, assume that the applicable tax rate is 25%.